dpbenalcazar/irisDepth/README.md

 You will need to install: tensorflow 1.13, keras, cuda 10, pillow, and numpy

 ##### Networks and weights:
 Then, you can clone this repository to your convenience.
-The networks and weigths, with the same folder structure as this repository, are available at: https://drive.google.com/drive/folders/1W6yxefISGz-kx6jJcNSFgD3-Ea9pbEZU?usp=sharing
+The networks and weigths, with the same folder structure as this repository, will be available at: https://drive.google.com/drive/folders/1W6yxefISGz-kx6jJcNSFgD3-Ea9pbEZU?usp=sharing

 ##### Real and synthetic iris datasets